 Take into consideration the entire design of your kitchen when selecting countertop material.
 Will the countertop complement the rest of the design of the backsplash, cabinetry, and flooring?
 These are just a few things to keep in mind.

 Budget not a problem?
 Marble is a popular high-end kitchen countertop option.
 Marble is a natural stone where every sheet is unique.
 Although it is stunning, beware it can stain and scratch.
-You will need a professional to install this.
+You will need a professional, like us at Sea Pointe Construction Services, to install this.
 Make sure to see your sheet before it is installed as each piece is different in color and design.

 However, on the plus side, marble countertops are waterproof, heatproof, can add to the real estate value, and is just gorgeous.
 This luxurious material will be sure to elevate the design of your kitchen space.